Employment Policies (HR-100)

-In accordance with federal and state regulations, a minor less than 18 years of age may be employed by the University only under certain circumstances.
+In accordance with federal and state regulations, a minor less than 18 years of age may be employed by the University as outlined.
 This policy details those requirements.

 No minors 13 years of age and younger shall be employed or permitted to work for the University at any occupation at any time, even if parental consent is obtained.

 Minors between the ages of 14 and 16 may be employed by the University or its departments unless the employment is in connection with power driven machinery; in the oiling, cleaning, maintenance and washing of machinery, including any type of food processing equipment; upon any ladder, scaffolding, or their substitute; in the operation of any automobile, truck or motor vehicle or serve as a helper on such vehicle; in the operation of hoisting machines, cranes or freight elevators or any other elevator that might be used for the purpose of carrying freight or supplies; for a public messenger service; in occupations involving exposure to radioactive substances, or toxic or hazardous chemicals; outside window washing that involves working from window sills; work in freezers and meat coolers; in or about boiler or engine rooms; cooking and baking; communications and public utilities; work in warehouses except office and clerical work; loading and unloading goods to and from trucks or conveyors; manufacturing, mining or processing that requires the performance of any duties in work rooms or work places where goods are manufactured, mined or otherwise processed; or in any other occupation dangerous to the life, health or limb or injurious to the health or morals of minors under the age of 16.